Contents

 Canon AE-1 Shutter Speed set ISO ASA

-Shutter speed ranges from 2 seconds to 1/1000 of a second.
-There is also a bulb mode.
-Flash sync is 1/60 of a second.
+Flash sync is an unsurprising 1/60 of a second.
 There is a hot shoe on top of the viewfinder prism as well as a PC sync port.

 With FD mount lenses, shutter priority automatic exposure (AE) can be used.
 The aperture ring on the lens will need set to the green ‘A’.
 With this set, you choose the shutter speed, and the camera will choose the aperture.